scls19fr/python_projects/README.md

-# python_projects
+# Some cool Python Projects
-* This repository contains some cool python projects.
+ This repository contains some cool python projects.
 Anyone can contribute. :)